As an animal technician, you'll get to work with animals every day and will care for them within scientific and medical research laboratory facilities

 Look for job vacancies at:

-As a trainee animal technician, your training will involve a combination of practical on-the-job experience and part-time study for qualifications awarded by the IAT.
+As a trainee animal technician, your training will involve a combination of practical, on-the-job experience and part-time study for qualifications awarded by the IAT.
 There are various levels of qualification, including:

 Continuing professional development (CPD) is an important part of the job as you need to keep up to date with advances in legislation and refresh your skills and knowledge.
 The IAT provides seminars, workshops and courses that support CPD.

-Technicians with expert knowledge and suitable experience of animal technology may be nominated as a Named Animal Care and Welfare Officer (NACWO) under The Animals (Scientific Procedures) Act 1986.
+Technicians with expert knowledge and suitable experience of animal technology may be nominated as a Named Animal Care and Welfare Officer (NACWO) under the Animals (Scientific Procedures) Act 1986.